 Keep the code as DRY as possible.

 The DRY principle, or "Don't Repeat Yourself," is one of the essential rules of programming.
-Duplications are one of the crucial metrics revealed by SonarQube.
+Duplications are one of the crucial code quality metrics revealed by SonarQube.

-Duplicated code is a serious problem.
+Duplicated legacy code is a serious problem.
 Consider the scenario where a developer needs to make changes in numerous places instead of just one.
-The time required to develop the feature is multiplied by the number of locations it must be applied.
+As a result, the time required to develop the feature is multiplied by the number of locations it must be applied to.
 And it doesn't stop there.
-It's really simple to overlook some of such places, so it adds time and the number of potential bugs.
+It's straightforward to overlook some such places, so it adds time and the number of potential bugs.

 Duplications may occasionally be necessary.
 It happens most often when identical pieces of code have different reasons to change.
 For example, two methods are used to compute billable and non-billable employee hours.
 We may think of a scenario when both types of hours should be measured similarly, but these numbers are not connected, and calculation logic has different reasons to change.
 It's known as "false duplication."